Sh0ckWave473/Pace-Partner/notes.md

 * Allows you to use HTTP verbs such as PUT or DELETE in forms
 ### child_process
 * This package allows you to spawn child processes in Node js, specifically python
+### nodemailer
+* This package is used for sending emails in Node.js
+### crypto
+* This package is used for encryption and decryption in Node.js
 ## .gitignore
 * Make sure node_modules, and the package/package-lock.json files are added to this file
 * Note: when you make changes to these files, make sure those changes are also made to the separate devices pulling from the repository